- Recent studies have reported that one in six people starting HIV treatment gain at least 10% in body weight over one to two years.

 - Weight gain associated with HIV treatment may increase the risks of diabetes and cardiovascular disease.

 Starting antiretroviral treatment leads to improved health, suppression of HIV and restoration of the immune system.
-Recently, studies have begun to report that people living with HIV gain weight after starting HIV treatment.
+In recent years, studies have reported that people living with HIV gain weight after starting HIV treatment.
 Not everyone gains weight and the amount of weight gained varies.

 When HIV-related illness was first recognised, one of the most common symptoms was severe weight loss.
 When people started highly effective antiretroviral treatment, they gained weight.
 This is called a ‘return to health’ effect of treatment and is still seen today in people with very advanced HIV who lost weight before starting treatment.